Scott point structure plan and plan variationRead more

 The Future Streets project has transformed the streets of Māngere, providing better infrastructure for walking and cycling.

-HGT2 (as a key consultant to Auckland Transport) was involved from the start of the project, turning concept into reality.
+Our transportation team (as a key consultant to Auckland Transport) was involved from the start of the project, turning concept into reality.
 Our team provided initial concepts and options, innovative design and construction solutions, right through to project completion.

 In 2017 the project won two Bike to the Future Awards, which acknowledges New Zealand’s best cycling projects.Close